Rational links and DT invariants of quivers: Introduction

 The reduced $j$-colored HOMFLY-PT polynomial $P_j$ is an invariant of framed, oriented links in $\R^3$ that takes values in $\Z[a^{\pm 1}](q)$.
 It can be computed as a limit of Reshetikhin--Turaev/Chern--Simons invariants in type A at large rank and the normalization is chosen such that $P_j(\bigcirc)=1$.
-The related Labastida--Mari\~no--Ooguri--Vafa (LMOV) or BPS invariants of links are a repackaging of colored HOMFLY-PT invariants motived by topological string theory, see \cite{OV,LM}.
+The related Labastida--Mari\~no--Ooguri--Vafa (LMOV) or BPS invariants of links are a repackaging of colored HOMFLY-PT invariants motivated by topological string theory, see \cite{OV,LM}.\\

-Recently, a relationship between LMOV invariants of links and motivic Donaldson--Thomas quiver invariants has been conjectured in \cite{KRSSlong, KRSSshort}.
-More precisely, the conjecture posits that for each link there exists a quiver, such that its generating function \eqref{eqn:motivic} determines the generating function of the $j$-colored HOMFLY-PT polynomials.
+Recently, a surprising relationship between invariants of links and motivic Donaldson--Thomas quiver invariants has been conjectured in \cite{KRSSlong, KRSSshort}.
+More precisely, the conjecture posits that for each link there exists a quiver, such that its generating function \eqref{eqn:motivic} determines the generating function of the $j$-colored HOMFLY-PT polynomials of the link.
 In \cite{KRSSlong} such quivers have been obtained for all knots with at most six crossings, as well as all $(2,2n+1)$ torus knots and twist knots.
+We refer the interested reader to these sources for more details about the motivation and background for this relationship.\\

-The first result of the present paper is that this links-quivers correspondence holds for all rational (a.k.a.
+The main purpose of the present paper is to prove the links-quivers correspondence conjectured in \cite{KRSSlong,KRSSshort} for all rational (a.k.a.
 2-bridge) links.